Stigma and Discrimination with Hepatitis C

 What can we do to stop the bias?

-It is wrong to assume things and judge people that are identified by their illness or social and economic standing.
+It is wrong to assume things and judge people who are identified by their illness or social and economic standing.
 To say things that are not helpful or are hurtful is unacceptable, but when it turns into a practice, it is nothing less than discrimination.
 Medical professionals do not get a pass on this, nor does anyone else.
 Like most things, it needs to be addressed with better understanding, education, and support.
 Not a revolutionary idea at all, that understanding does help to reduce the practice of stigma and discrimination.
-When these things become institutionalized and systemic, we have an even bigger challenge to overcome, and why we need to make change happen, not wait for someone else to do it.
+When these things become institutionalized and systemic, we have an even bigger challenge to overcome, and that is why we need to make change happen, not wait for someone else to do it.

-If you experience what looks like discrimination; challenge it, as long as you feel safe.
+If you experience what looks like discrimination, challenge it, as long as you feel safe.
 It is not something any of us should have to face.
 If you need support or any help, seek it out; There are advocates who can help.

 Join the conversation